 The St George Strollers run regular walks in St George and the surrounding areas.
 Walks away from St George are planned so that they can be easily reached by bus or train with a local meeting point; we then travel together.

-June, Susan and Peter research walks and lead them.
-Seven other volunteers, Susan C, Anne, Julie, Richard, Lynn, Charlie and Alan, were all trained in November 2016 so they can help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.
+June, Susan, Liz, Peter and Andy research walks and lead them.
+Eight other volunteers, Susan C, Anne, Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.

 Behind the scenes we have Margaret and Liz volunteering as administrators, Lea looking after a small amount of funding that covers our expenses and occasional "special" walks where we might hire a coach or the services of someone with specialised knowledge to lead us on a particularly interesting walk.
 We also have volunteers creating our leaflets and posters and putting up posters in 21 locations around St George.